EMERGING MARKETS-Colombian stocks, peso weigh on Latam assets

 Weighing on broader emerging market equities, most Adani Group shares extended sharp losses after the Indian conglomerate's rebuttal of a U.S. short-seller's criticism failed to pacify investors.

-"We saw the EM markets rally over the past month and the scandal in Adani raises the question that were these valuations a bit exaggerated or not," said Ipek Ozkardeskaya, senior analyst at Swissquote Bank.

-The currencies index in Latin America .MILA00000CUS was also flat, with the Colombian peso COP= down 1.6% against the dollar.
+The currencies index in Latin America .MILA00000CUS was down 0.2%, with the Colombian peso COP= down 2.2% against the dollar and on track for its biggest one-day percentage decline since mid-October last year.

-The peso also fell 0.5% on Friday after Colombia's central bank board raised the benchmark interest rate by 75 basis points to 12.75%, a softer increase than expected by a majority of analysts as the board continues to grapple with high inflation.
+The peso had also fallen 0.5% on Friday after Colombia's central bank board raised the benchmark interest rate by 75 basis points to 12.75%, a softer increase than expected by a majority of analysts.

+"Overall, the currency has been one of the worst-performing ones of the year with government policy seeming to lean less towards funding big industry and taking control over public services," said Juan Perez, director of trading at Monex USA.

+Colombian stocks .COLCAP fell 1% to hit their lowest in over three weeks.

-Currencies of copper producers Chile CLP= and Peru PEN= fell 0.5% and 0.8%, respectively, as worries about the outlook for copper demand in top consumer China dominated sentiment ahead of key data from the country's manufacturing sector.
+Currencies of copper producers Chile CLP= and Peru PEN= fell 0.3% and 0.5%, respectively, as worries about the outlook for copper demand in top consumer China dominated sentiment.
+MET/L

 Chile's unemployment rate hit 7.9% in the October-December period, government statistics agency INE said, matching economists' forecasts in a Reuters poll and unchanged from the quarter through November.